brightway-lca/ecoinvent_interface/README.md

 Differences with `EIDL`:

-* Designed to be an infrastructure library.
-All user web browser interaction was removed.
+* Designed to be a lower-level infrastructure library.
+All user and web browser interaction was removed.
 * Username and password can be specified using [pydantic_settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/).
 * Can download all release and extra file types.
 * Will autocorrect filenames when possible for ecoinvent inconsistencies.